ncachanosky/econ-lecture-notes/content/econometrics/03_OLS/Section 2.md

 The mathematical interpretation of $\beta_0$ is straightforward.
 It is the expected value of $y$ when **all** regressors are equal to zero $(x_1 = ... = x_6 = 0)$.

-The conceptual interpretation of $\beta_0$ is a little more challenging.
+The conceptual, or economic, interpretation of $\beta_0$ is a little more challenging.
 In the above model, if all the regressors are zero, then a house with zero size located directly over a highway will have some positive expected value.
-The issue is that $\beta_0$ is merging several components of the regression model.
+This situation, of course, does not make sense.
+If the constant term has no economic meaning, what is its purpose?
+The issue is that $\beta_0$ includes several components of the regression model.
 Inside $\beta_0$ we have:

 1. The true value of $\beta_0$ (which may or may not be equal to zero)
-2. A *constant impact* of any specification error (the equation of the model is wrong).
+2. A *constant impact* of any specification error (such as if the equation of the model is wrong).
 3. The mean of $\varepsilon$ conditional on your model being correctly specified.

 We can translate this into simpler terms.
 Remember that OLS is fitting the line that minimizes the squared residuals.
 This line has two components, the *slope* of the line and its *level* (or intercept).
 OLS is not just about finding the right *slope*, is also about finding the right *vertical location* of the best line.

-If you drop from the equation the constant term because it has no clear economic meaning, you run the risk of mispecifying your model.
+If you drop from the equation the constant term because it has no clear economic meaning, you run the risk of wrongly specifying your model.
 Dropping the constant term is forcing the model to find the best slope when the intercept is zero: $y_i = 0 + \beta_1 x_1 + \varepsilon$.

 Another way to see that $\beta_0$ is to be included for *technical* reasons more than because of its economic interpretation is that in most cases, the domain of the value of the regressors does not include zero, therefore the constant term falls outside the region of relevant data of the regression (see the plot below).
 For instance, we know that there are no houses of zero size.